Syllabus Skip to main content

 Syllabus

-The Learning Suite syllabus gives students easy access to the syllabus and allows them to see any changes made to the syllabus immediately.
-It allows instructors to easily update, edit, and copy from the syllabus semester to semester.
-Also, some of the information entered in the syllabus will be automatically integrated with other areas of Learning Suite, saving time (e.g., when the instructor enters information about assignments in the syllabus, it will automatically go to the gradebook and schedule and vice versa).
+The Learning Suite Syllabus gives students easy access to a course syllabus and allows them to see any changes immediately.
+It allows instructors to easily update, edit, copy, and print the syllabus semester to semester.
+Also, some of the information entered in the syllabus will be automatically integrated with other areas of Learning Suite.

-However, instructors can choose another option that fits their needs better.
-They may upload a file (Word, PDF, HTML) that is already created, link to another website that contains the syllabus, or not include a syllabus at all.
+However, instructors can choose another option that may fit their needs better.
+They can upload a file (Word, PDF, HTML) that is already created, link to another website that contains the syllabus, or not include a syllabus at all.
 (Note that some departments require use an electronic syllabus.)

 • Instructors have four options to choose from while setting up the course: